cardano-foundation/CIPs/CIP-meta-assets (ERC20-like assets)/README.md

 - when minting assets only a single token should be minted (indipendently from the number of inputs)
 - the only asset minted MUST have an unique asset name (we suggest using the output of `[(builtin sha2_256) [(builtin serialiseData) fstUtxoRef]]` where `fstUtxoRef` is the utxo reference (or `PTxOutRef`) of the very first input of the transaction)

-- the asset minted MUST be included in an output of the transaction being validated going to the hard-coded `accountManager` validator.
+- the asset minted MUST be included in an output of the transaction being validated going to the address as specified above (payment credentials that are the hard-coded `accountManager` validator, and stake credtentials of the user if any).

 - the output going to the `accountManager` validator MUST implement the following checks (in addition to the presence of the minted asset):
     - the address' payment credential MUST have `ScriptCredential` constructor (constructor index `1`) and validator hash MUST equal the hard coded `accountManager` hash